Leased employees from other countries and taxation in Finland

 4 Employee leasing defined

-Employee leasing refers to a contractual arrangement by which a business (leasing company) leases employees to another business for a charge.
-The leased workers or employees perform work for the other business (the service recipient company).
-This way, a contractual relationship is established between the (foreign) leasing company and the (Finnish) service recipient.
-If natural persons, not companies, are the main contracting parties, the arrangement described above is equally possible.
+Employee leasing refers to a contractual arrangement where a business enterprise (the leasing company, also known in English as a PEO, a professional employer organisation) leases employees to another business against a charge.
+The leased workers do their work for the other business (the service recipient company).
+This way, a contractual relationship is established between the (foreign) leasing company and the (Finnish) recipient.
+The above definition equally applies to natural persons, in addition to companies, if natural persons are the contracting parties.

 Usually, the right to direct and supervise workers primarily belongs to the employer.
 However, if an employer assigns a worker, with his or her consent, to another company, the right to direct and supervise the work is transferred to that company.
 Not only the right to direct and supervise work but also the employer obligations directly related to the performance of the work and the associated arrangements are also transferred.

-In an employee-leasing arrangement, the leasing corporation pays wages to the worker and withholds tax on the wages.
-The amounts per invoice, paid to the leasing corporation by the service recipient, are treated as "trade income" i.e. nonwage compensation for work.
-For purposes of income taxation and pre-assessment of income taxes, workers are considered "leased" if the following criteria are met:
+In an employee-leasing arrangement, the leasing company pays wages to the worker and withholds tax on the wages.
+For purposes of the Employment Contracts Act (Työsopimuslaki 55/2001), the worker is on the payroll of the leasing company.
+For this reason, the leasing company’s obligation to withhold taxes cannot be transferred to another party; for example, to an umbrella company that issues invoices.
+The money that the recipient company pays to the leasing company is regarded as “trade income” i.e. nonwage compensation for work.
+For purposes of income taxation and pre-assessment of income taxes, workers are considered “leased” if the following criteria are met:

 - The right to direct and supervise the work is in the hands of the service recipient who signed the contract.

 - The work is performed in a workplace over which the service recipient has control and for which it is responsible.
 This means that the leasing company does not operate there.
-It only leases its employees to the other contracting party i.e. the service recipient.
+It only leases its employees to the other contracting party i.e. to the recipient company.

-- Most tools, supplies and consumables are given to the worker by service recipient.
+- Most tools, supplies and consumables are given to the worker by the recipient company.

 - The leasing company cannot unilaterally decide on the number of workers on site, or on their qualifications.

-- Responsibility for the results of work rests with the service recipient.
+- Responsibility for the results of the work rests with the recipient company.